About us

 Dark energy is often invoked as the cause of the accelerating expansion of the universe, but its nature remains unknown.
 Several new telescopes and surveys will soon address this issue.
 This PhD project aims to advance the use of Type Ia supernovae as distance indicators for cosmology, using a combination of simulations and data from these new telescopes.

 Please contact Professor Isobel Hook for further information.
-This PhD project represents just one component of the research performed by the wider Astrophysics group at Lancaster University.
-Our PhD projects are offered on a competitive basis and are subject to availability of funding.
-For more general information about PhD study in Physics at Lancaster please contact our postgraduate admissions staff at py-pgadmiss@lancaster.ac.uk.
+This PhD project represents just one component of the research performed by the wider Astrophysics group at Lancaster University. or more general information about PhD study in Physics at Lancaster please contact our postgraduate admissions staff at py-pgadmiss@lancaster.ac.uk.

 Supervisor